microcross/passwordchecker/README.md

 For a Mac:

-pip install requests
+pip install requests \n
-pip install SpeechRecognition
-brew install portaudio
-pip install pyaudio
+pip install SpeechRecognition \n brew install portaudio \n pip install pyaudio \n

 There are a number of known complications between SpeechRecognition and PyAudio.
 Info on the library and troubleshooting here: https://pypi.org/project/SpeechRecognition/